diginsight/blog/posts/20241214 - Handling Private Configurations in Public Repositories/index.md

       # If the repo is private, you need a token with access:
 ```

-### step2 : copy configuration files from the private repository to the public repository
+### Step 2.b: copy configuration files from the private repository to the public repository
 After dotnet restore, before the build step,
 the following code copies the configuration files from the private repository to the public repository.<br>